Part 1: A Guide to Rationalising Self-interest

 Further, waiving certain IP rules now lays the ground work for a better pandemic response in the future.
 It plants the seeds for regional vaccine manufacturing hubs around the world.
 This means improved vaccine supply for everyone.
 In other words, a more equitable distribution of vaccines against future pandemics.
 Dr Arthur Caplan, who called the proposal “a red herring”, is right on one point: “No one is going to get a vaccine by next month.”
 Similarly, Norway’s Health Ambassador asserts: “Instead of going for an unreachable, ‘ideal’ solution that will not fly, they should identify where the barriers are and work on those.”
 However, patent waivers are by no means a red herring, or the “least of barriers”.

-There are of course other or even more sound ways to ramp up vaccine production around the world; from COVAX to voluntary licensing to sticking with the compulsory licensing clause in TRIPS (whereby governments allow other companies to produce vaccines without the consent of pharma companies who own the patents).
+There are, of course, other or even more sound ways to ramp up vaccine production around the world; from COVAX to voluntary licensing, to sticking with the compulsory licensing clause in TRIPS (whereby governments allow other companies to produce vaccines without the consent of pharma companies who own the patents).
 However, the vaccine sharing program is struggling to reach its targets due to supply shortages (as recognised by WHO: “Money doesn’t help if there are no vaccines to buy”), while the latter has delivered limited results.
 Technology transfer deals can and need to be ramped up alongside legal measures such as the patent ban.
 This solution is not a “red herring”, nor an either/or option.
-It is a necessary, but insufficient policy that has the potential to increase vaccine supply and global access.
+It is a necessary, if not insufficient, policy that has the potential to increase vaccine supply and global access.
 Presenting the issue as an either/or between patent waivers and other policy solutions is simply a distraction, and negates its urgent benefits.

 The Legal Roadblocks